Mahdi451/Flashing_ChromeOS/README.md

 # Flashing ChromeOS

-This script will allow you to flash chromeos test images on multiple devices simultaneously.
+This script allows you to flash ChromeOS to multiple devices at the same time.

 ## Running